 The whole estate covered about 50 acres and besides the Abbey there was also a brewhouse and other outbuildings although these cannot be seen today.
 There is a great plan on the English Heritage website of the original Abbey buildings so you can get your bearings.

-The 13th century vaulted refectory is really quite stunning and I as William happily played by the trees finding sticks (What 3 year old would not be happy with a plentiful supply of sticks!)
+The 13th century vaulted refectory is really quite stunning and I as William happily played by the trees finding sticks (What 6 year old would not be happy with a plentiful supply of sticks!)
 I sat and gazed at the incredible workmanship and imagined the sound of the monks and the life they must have lead.
+Listening to the happy songs of the birds and the gentle hum of the bees amongst the wildflowers, and you can just about make out the trickle of the water in the river behind the abbey.

 The Abbey will probably take you around an hour to wander around, yet this is beautiful spot to sit and rest awhile, like one of the travellers who would have knocked on the monks door and sought a place to stay.
 So stay awhile amidst the fields and grasses, smell the wildflowers, collect sticks, marvel at the bright blue waters of the lake and the sky and take some time to just relax.
 You couldn’t get a more peaceful spot to while away the hours.

-The house is currently a training and conference centre and in the grounds in the summer there are often open air performnaces by local theatre companies such as The Guildburys who recently produced Nell Gwyn by Jessica Swale.
+The house is currently a training and conference centre and in the grounds in the summer there are often open air performances by local theatre companies such as The Guildburys

 To access the Abbey visit this map – it is situated on the B3001 from Farnham to Elstead.